MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/analytics-devtuning.md

 ## Step by step

-1. Plug in the device client to the proxy, an **Azure Function** in this case.
-Alternatively you could use an Azure Load Balancer and Azure Virtual Machines.
+1. Invoke the **Azure Function** from the device client.
+Alternatively you could have use virtual machines with a load balancer.
-2. Connect the proxy to the **Azure Event Hub**.
+2. Connect the Azure Function to the **Azure Event Hub**.
 3. Transfer data from Azure Event Hub to an **Azure Function** that copies the data through the pipeline.
 4. From the Azure Function target **Azure Cosmos DB** with JSON output.
 5. That concludes the data ingestion part.
 After that to review the data, within the game engine a set of querying parameters are set, those are submitted to a translator **Azure Function** that converts them into an Azure Cosmos DB query.